tmclaugh/suitcase/README.md

 =============
 _Suitcase_ is for building OS images using [Packer](http://www.packer.io/)

+_NOTE: You must alter site.rb to be applicable for your AWS environment_

 Building
 ---------
 Building images is a multi-step process using [Packer](http://www.packer.io/).
 All work is performed on a developers local system.